odoo/documentation/odoo_sh/getting_started/branches.rst

 Different logs are available:

 * install.log: The logs of the database installation.
-In a development branch, the logs of the tests is included.
+In a development branch, the logs of the tests are included.
 * pip.log: The logs of the Python dependencies installation.
 * odoo.log: The logs of the running server.
 * update.log: The logs of the database updates.
 This is available only for the production database.